 - Customer Feedback

 You should ask about any plans they have in place to mitigate DDoS attacks.
-It is vital to know about alertness and preparation for matters as such.
+It is vital to know about their alertness and preparation.

 An up to date protocol in terms of security is a priority for any hosting provider.
 Do they keep up with security updates on a regular basis?
 If it's their priority too, you're in good hands.

 Having adequate firewalls prevents a degree of unauthorized access.
 Ensure your selected host is prepared and up to date with their firewalls.